Shinobi Ninja: Career

 On January 28, 2010, the band released Shinobi Ninja Attacks!, a Nintendo-style video game album for iPhone, iPod, and iPad.
-They are the first independent band to release an app based on their likeness and music.
+According to Hypebot, Shinobi Ninja was the first independent band to release an application based on its likeness and music.

-On October 6, 2010, lead singer Baby G was the featured coach on MTV Made, Season 11 episode 11.
+On October 6, 2010, lead vocalist Baby G appeared as the featured coach on MTV Made, season 11, episode 11.

+The band released its debut studio album, Rock Hood, in April 2011.
+The music video for "Rock Hood" was later added to regular rotation on MTVU during the band's national touring.

-"Stop" was included in the third episode ("El Diablo") of the American television drama series The Killing, which aired on April 10, 2011 on AMC.
+The band's song "Stop" was featured in the third episode ("El Diablo") of the American television drama series The Killing, which aired on April 10, 2011 on AMC.

-"Rock Hood" was featured in the video games NBA 2K12 (5 million copies Sold) and Tap Tap Revenge 3.
+"Rock Hood" was featured in the video games NBA 2K12 and Tap Tap Revenge 3.

+In 2012, Billboard featured Shinobi Ninja's cover of Boyz II Men's "Water Runs Dry" as part of its Mashup Mondays series.

-Their song "Amped to 12" was written specifically for the 2014 film A Haunted House 2.
+The song "Amped to 12" was written specifically for the 2014 comedy film A Haunted House 2.

+The band released the double album Escape from New York / Return From... in June 2014.

+In 2015, EBONY profiled Shinobi Ninja, highlighting the band's blend of hip hop, punk and rock while discussing lead vocalist Baby G's transition from professional dancer to musician.

+In March 2017, Shinobi Ninja released its third studio album, Bless Up.

-In 2017 Spike Lee used their song "Genuine" in his new Netflix Series She's Gotta Have It.
+In 2017, Spike Lee featured the band's song "Genuine" in his Netflix series She's Gotta Have It.

-Corey Taylor of Slipknot and Stone Sour played "What If Times" on Ep.
-42 & "Saw Red" on Ep.
-63 of his Beats 1 Apple Music Show A Series Of Bleeps in 2017.
+Also in 2017, Corey Taylor of Slipknot and Stone Sour played the band's songs "What If Times" and "Saw Red" on episodes of his Apple Music program A Series of Bleeps.